kathesch/JuliaTutorial.jl/docs/src/index.md

 $$x_i = \frac{1}{u_{ii}}\left(y_i -\sum\limits_{j=1+i}^{n}u_{ij}x_{j}\right)$$

-The only notable difference from the previous case:
+In the expression above, the only notable difference from the previous case we can see are:

 * Because we don't have 1s all along the diagonal, solving for x_{i} gives us a divisor $u_{ii}$
 * Limits of the summation are now different because we must sum values along each row *to the right* instead of from the left.
-Let's define a function that is as close to this expression as possible.

-A naive modification of the forward elimination case might look like this.
+A naive modification of the forward elimination case might look like this (making the changes above and substituting a few variables to make our notation consistent).

 ```@example 1
 function backward_elimination!(U,y)